 The Haarlem-Amsterdam Train is the easiest way to get between the two cities.
 However, if you are closer to the west side of Amsterdam, Bus #300 may be faster.

 - Plan your Amsterdam to Haarlem Train journey here.

 - Plan your Haarlem to Amsterdam Train journey here.

-- Haarlem is a walkable city…but only if you have the right shoes!
+- Haarlem is a walkable city…but only if you have the right travel shoes!
 Don’t forget to pack a pair of lightweight and comfortable walking shoes for your trip.
-I (Sarah) have traveled with these shoes by Columbia, Skechers and Reef.
+I (Sarah) always pack these shoes by Columbia and Reef.
 Kris prefers wearing these shoes by Merrell and Sanuk.